Home » Psyllium Husk – What is it all about? 4 Amazing Psyllium Husk Health Benefits

 If you are experiencing these adverse reactions you should stop taking the psyllium husk and consult your physician.

-Psyllium Husk may affect the way your body absorbs certain medications and therefore it is essential to consume psyllium at a minimum of two hours prior to or after taking other medicines.
+Psyllium Husk may affect the way your body absorbs certain medications and therefore it is essential to consume psyllium at a minimum of two hours before or after taking other medicines.
 Discuss with your physician before using psyllium husks in case you are taking medication.

 There is a possibility that you are allergic to psyllium’s husk if you experience breathing difficulties or vomiting, hives, or swelling of your mouth, face throat, tongue, or throat after having taken it.